milesroberts-123/tajimasDacrossSpecies/README.md

 # To do

+* complete `samples.tsv`

+* add step to get simple statistics on reads with seqkit

+* extend workflow to work with multiple species

 * fully separate multi-threaded and single-threaded steps

-* extend workflow to work with multiple species

 * add conda env for degenotate, for some reason the degenotate module doesn't load when snakemake makes the conda environment from my .yml file, could be a bug